 203.03 – Component replacement cost may be determined from a variety of sources.
 The reserve professional should generally use what is considered the most reliable source of information to determine replacement cost.
 Sources may include:

 - Vendor estimates

 - Preparer’s cost database, assuming cost is regularly updated

 204.01 – The reserve professional shall retain sufficient documentation for work performed to provide a reasonable basis for the information and amounts included in the reserve study report.

 204.02 - The reserve professional shall retain sufficient documentation to provide evidence of the work performed.
 This documentation may be included within the reserve study report, or in the reserve professional’s supporting files in either an electronic or paper format.

 205 – Funding Plan

-205.01 – The funding plan shall be prepared on the cash flow basis, designed to provide a positive cash balance at all times during the 30-year funding forecast.
-The component method should be avoided.
+205.01 – The funding plan shall be prepared on the cash flow method, designed to provide a positive cash balance at all times during the 30-year funding forecast.
+The component method of calculating future funding should be avoided.